 This Handbook is designed to serve as a reference for the basic protocols that apply generally to all City advisory bodies.
-Orientation is necessarily an active process.
 As a new member you may want to meet with the Chair of your advisory body to get a better sense of your role and the business of the body, as well as with the staff liaison assigned to the body.
 Along with familiarizing yourself with your advisory body's foundational documents, you may want to review agendas and minutes from recent meetings to see what current issues have been under consideration, as well as the advisory body's work program to familiarize yourself with current goals.